Best US market phones of 2023 - buyer’s guide

 • No UW camera

-The Moto G Play 2023 is another possibility in this price bracket, rocking between its $170 MSRP and a discounted rate of $100.
-It has a large 720p LCD and a sizeable 5,000mAh battery - a virtue that will probably offset the slow charging capability.
+The Moto G Play (2024) is another possibility in this price bracket, and it's typically more affordable than the Galaxy.
+It has a large 720p LCD and a sizeable 5,000mAh battery - a virtue that will probably offset the slow charging capability, though that's been improved for the latest generation (15W vs. 10W on the 2023 model).

 SPECS